JoGMG/mayeso/README.md

 To get started with Mayeso, follow these steps:

 1. Clone this repository to your local machine.
-2. Install client and server branch dependencies (individually) using `npm install`.
+2. Install client/server branch dependencies (individually) using `npm install`.
-3. Start the client-side and server-side development server (individually) using `npm start`.
+3. Start the client-side/server-side development server (individually) using `npm start`.
 4. Open your browser and navigate to `http://localhost:5000` to access Mayeso (client-side).
-5. Access mayeso (server-side) by requesting from `http://localhost:3000/<route>`.
+5. Access mayeso (server-side) by making http requests to `http://localhost:3000/<route>`.

 ## Technologies Used